huggingface/lerobot/examples/7_get_started_with_real_robot.md

 **Teleoperate**

-TODO: explain in pseudo code what the telop is doing
+TODO: explain in pseudo code what the teleop is doing

 ```python
 # Teleoperate for 60 seconds if running at 200 hz